-In this week’s column, Stan Tekiela talks to us about Red-bellied Woodpeckers.
+In this week’s column, Stan Tekiela talks to us about the woodpecker’s love for bugs.
+Stan is the author of Remarkable Woodpeckers: Incredible Images and Characteristics.

 Perched nearly 20 feet in the air, looking down at the forest floor below, I was waiting for a pair of Red-bellied Woodpeckers to return to their nest cavity to feed their babies.
 I love these moments.
 Sitting in my modified tree stand high up in a tree, I’ve been here long enough to completely blend into the forest.
 A hummingbird flies up to my face to check me out.
 Shortly after that, I watch a female Wood Duck flying through the dense forest canopy at high speed.
 How she doesn’t run into a branch is beyond me.